 But did you know?

-- If visits are possible by early October, you could witness one of the most impressive wildlife spectacles that Scotland has to offer: the red deer rut, when males battle for the attention of females.
+- In early October, you could witness one of the most impressive wildlife spectacles that Scotland has to offer: the red deer rut, when males battle for the attention of females.

 You can find out more things to do in the region at Visit South West Scotland.

-Where will you go on your first trip beyond your own doorstep?
+Where will you go on your next adventure?
 Share your ideas and fascinating facts on Dumfries & Galloway in our iKnow Community or on social media.